iotaledger/iota-wiki/docs/get-started/bridge/shimmerbridge.md

 ### Limit Exceeded
 - This can occur for bridgeable tokens that exist on several networks (ETH/WETH, USDT, and USDC).
-- These tokens can enter SHimmer EVM from different source chains but are represented as one token on Shimmer EVM.
+- These tokens can enter Shimmer EVM from different source chains but are represented as one token on Shimmer EVM.
 If you aim to send these tokens out of Shimmer EVM, the LayerZero contracts on each chain can only payout the amount of this tokens that are currently locked in the contract, so you cannot send more assets back than currently are available to release.
 This would otherwise exceed the limits of that contract.
 - Example:
-    - On Ethereum, 100 USDT are locked in the Bridge contract (from people that did send this USDT from ETH to Shimmer EVM)
+    - On Ethereum, 100 USDT are locked in the Bridge contract (from users that did send this USDT from ETH to Shimmer EVM)
-    - On Avalanche, also 100 USDT are locked in the Bridge contract (from people that did send this USDT from Avalanche to Shimmer EVM)
+    - On Avalanche, also 100 USDT are locked in the Bridge contract (from users that did send this USDT from Avalanche to Shimmer EVM)
     - You hold 150 USDT in your Wallet on Shimmer EVM
     - If you try to send this 150 USDT to Avalanche, it will exceed the amount currently locked in the Avalanche USDT Bridge contract; therefore, you can't execute such a transfer.
     - Reduce the amount you attempt to send until it is below the Limit.